latcaa-ce-ntu/ce7-grp-2-capstone/README.md

 Understandably, in a large enough organization, it will be prudent to separate the cloud infra into different environments.
 However, for our small capstone project, we have opted to save on costs of running multiple eks clusters.

-### Kuberneter Cluster - Key Setup Features
+### Kubernetes Cluster - Key Setup Features
-#### Auto-scaling & self-healing
+#### Auto-scaling
-By default, 2 worker nodes are running at all times.
-However this can be scaled up or down to 1-3 nodes depending on load.
+By default, 2 worker nodes are running at all times to ensure steady performance.
+However this can be auto-scaled up or down to 1-3 nodes depending on workload.

 <details>